kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 #### Alpha

-- Kubelet can be started with swap enabled and will support two configurations for Kubernetes workloads: `LimitedSwap` and `UnlimitedSwap`.
+- Kubelet can be started with swap enabled and will support three configurations for Kubernetes workloads: `LimitedSwap`, `UnlimitedSwap` and `NoSwap`.
 - Kubelet can configure CRI to allocate swap to Kubernetes workloads.
 By default, workloads will not be allocated any swap.
 - e2e test jobs are configured for Linux systems with swap enabled.